psu13/mutable-hakyll/posts/cheese-ramen.md

 title="yellowtail sashimi" alt="yellowtail sashimi"></a>

 Meanwhile, at _Zukkushi on Main_ we got dozens of different kinds of grilled skewers and also this chicken yakitori rice bowl that was absolutely perfect in every way.
+The rice was perfect.
+The egg was perfect.
+The chicken was perfect.
+And the auxiliary toppings were the perfect balance.
+Beautiful.

 > <a href="../images/IMG_5744.jpg"><img src="../images/IMG_5744.jpg" width=400
 title="yakitori rice bowl" alt="yakitori rice bowl"></a>